Will A K&N Filter Affect My Vehicle's Fuel Economy?

 conditions, our replacement air filters that fit in the factory

-air box should require cleaning every 50,000 miles and our large
+air box should require cleaning every 50,000 miles and our

-conical filters on an intake system should require cleaning
+large conical filters on an intake system should require cleaning

 every 100,000 miles.
 When used in dusty or off-road environments,

 our filters will require cleaning more often.
-We recommend that
+We recommend

-determine if the screen is still visible.
+to determine if the screen is still visible.

-either on the backside of the hood, on the radiator core support,
+on the backside of the hood, on the radiator core support,

 or on the air box (the box that holds the air filter in place).